geopython/GeoHealthCheck/docs/install.rst

 Use virtualenv
 ..............

 This is a general Python-recommendation.
 Save yourself from classpath and library hells by using `virtualenv`!
-Starting with python 3.3 a `venv script <https://docs.python.org/3.3/library/venv.html>`_ is provided and from python 3.6 the `venv module <https://docs.python.org/3/library/venv.html>`_ is included in the standard library.
+Starting with python3 3.3 a `venv script <https://docs.python.org/3.3/library/venv.html>`_ is provided and from python3 3.6 the `venv module <https://docs.python.org/3/library/venv.html>`_ is included in the standard library.

 Use SSL (HTTPS)